 - Backups.
 You should always back up everything on your WordPress website regularly.
 Your web hosting company may include this in their services, but these backups are often for emergencies only.
 Running regular WP backups with a plugin or service can help you very rapidly repair any problems or downtime.

 - Web Hosting.
 Selecting a reputable and solid Web host is a vital decision.
-Amateur Web hosting companies will sometimes overcrowd servers, let server software get out of date, or let other users get away with running broken, infected, or outdated code.
+Amateur web hosting companies sometimes overcrowd servers, let server software get outdated, or let other users get away with running broken, infected, or outdated code.
 Using a solid Web host that responds quickly to your problems can make or break your business in a time of need.